Adult Detention Center

-- Seeking accreditation through the American Correctional Association.
+- Accredited through the American Correctional Association.
 Only 3% of jails nationwide have achieved this endeavor.

 - Continually host prestigious community leadership programs through tours and enlightenment of facility operations.

 - Received national acknowledgments through professional organizations to include the National Institute of Corrections, American Correctional Association, American Jail Association, Law Enforcement Coordinating Committee news and U.S. News and World Report.

 - Demo site for the University of Arkansas, Division of Agriculture.

 - Received 100% compliance each year through the Jail Standards Review Committee Audit since 2015.

 - Retain yearly attendance with the National Jail Leadership Command Academy, heightening the level or professionally trained staff throughout the ranks.